 - Various charitable drives

 THE DISTRICT OF COLUMBIA BAR PRO BONO PROGRAM’S ADVOCACY & JUSTICE CLINIC

 Since 2010, attorneys and staff in the Washington, DC, office have participated in the DC Bar Pro Bono Program’s Advocacy & Justice Clinic, a partnership with legal services providers and many of the District’s largest law firms and government agencies.
 The clinic strives to provide representation to clients on a range of civil legal problems, and the DC Bar’s Pro Bono Center reaches tens of thousands of residents each year.

 Since 2010, more than 50 Epstein Becker Green attorneys, five of the firm’s staff members, and 40 Epstein Becker Green Summer Associates have dedicated over 6,000 hours to more than 35 cases.
 The cases have included SSI, SSDI, domestic, and landlord-tenant matters.
 The firm has successfully helped many of its clients reach favorable decisions.
-In July 2018, the firm will once again participate in the Advocacy & Justice Clinic and will take on four additional landlord-tenant and SSI/SSDI cases.
+In July 2019, the firm will once again participate in the Advocacy & Justice Clinic and will take on four additional cases.

 THE HOPE PROGRAM